noislabs/whitepaper/src/security.md

  This is a new Cosmos based chain and therefore there is a list of validators responsible for running the consensus.
 On Cosmos the validators are ranked by reputation (highest uptime, number of chains etc).
-  This list provdes a reliable source of validators already.
-The consensus relies on the supermajority assumption, i.e. 2/3 + 1 of total stake must be held by honests validators.
+  This list provides a reliable source of validators already.
+The consensus relies on the supermajority assumption, i.e. 2/3 + 1 of total stake must be held by honest validators.
-  In the future we want to expand our validator set to be more permissionless but also containing some independent organizations similar to the drand network.
+  In the future, we want to expand our validator set to be more permissionless but also containing some independent organizations similar to the drand network.

 Given these two assumptions, the security of the model is pretty straightforward: